affiliated to the Greater Manchester Crown Green Bowling Association and governed by their rules.

 1 point for scoring 16 or more chalks away.

-The executive committee shall have power to settle all disputes between clubs and players and further to deal with the matter.
-Any club raising an objection should do so in writing within 48 hours of the match in question, clearly stating the nature of the objection to the league secretary who will immediately convene a meeting of of the executive committee.
+The Executive Committee shall have power to settle all disputes between clubs and players and further to deal with the matter.
+Any club raising an objection should do so in writing within 48 hours of the match in question, clearly stating the nature of the objection to the league secretary who will immediately convene a meeting of the Executive Committee.
 All representatives of the club raising the objection must attend otherwise it will be deemed the objection withdrawn.

 Secretaries or Captains shall not make private or mutual agreements on the allocation of points in connection with postponed matches.

 All trophies, cups or shields etc. are the property of the league and cannot be won outright.

 There shall be no alteration of these rules unless preceded by a Notice of Motion to be voted on at the AGM.
 Proposals must be received and formulated at the meeting which precedes the AGM.

 Only duly registered members of The Swinton & Pendlebury District Bowling League are eligible to enter any competitions for league trophies and prizes.